lamnhh/freelancer-server/README.md

 - `POST /api/transaction`: create a new transaction.
 Request body: `{ jobId, price }`.

 - `POST /api/transaction/:id/finish`: mark a transaction as finished.
+This API requires user to send `password` in request body.

 - `POST /api/transaction/:id/review`: add review to a transaction.
 Request body: `{ review }`.